Less LLM, More Documents: Searching for Improved RAG: Methodology

 \section{Methodology}

-To address this gap, we present a systematic framework for analyzing corpus–generator trade-offs in RAG.
-Our approach evaluates whether, and under what conditions, scaling the retrieval corpus can compensate for smaller LLMs.
-We organize the methodology around two complementary dimensions.
-First, we study \textit{corpus scaling as compensation}: does enlarging the retriever corpus enable smaller generators to rival or surpass larger models by leveraging broader retrieval evidence?
-Second, we investigate \textit{differential effects across LLMs}: how do models of different sizes benefit from corpus expansion, and are there consistent patterns in how scaling interacts with model capacity?
-These two dimensions form the backbone of our experimental design and subsequent analysis.
+We present a systematic framework to analyze corpus--generator trade-offs in RAG, asking when scaling the retrieval corpus can compensate for smaller LLMs and how this interaction varies across model sizes.
+Our design centers on two questions: (i) \textit{corpus scaling as compensation}---whether enlarging the corpus enables smaller generators to match or surpass larger ones; and (ii) \textit{differential effects across LLMs}---how benefits from corpus expansion change with model capacity.